openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 Consider what happens when we add 10 to the specially-marked pixel in the bottom row of the illustration above.
 Its initial value is 251—but the largest number we can store in an unsigned char is 255!
 What should the resulting value be?
 More generally, what happens if we attempt to assign a pixel value that's too large to be represented by our pixel's data type?

-The answer is: it depends which libraries or programming techniques you're using, and it can have significant consequences!
+The answer is: *it depends which libraries or programming techniques you're using*, and it can have very significant consequences!
 Some image-processing libraries, like OpenCV, will clamp or constrain all arithmetic to the data's desired range; thus, adding 10 to 251 will result in a maxed-out value of 255 (a solution sometimes known as "saturation").
 In other situations, such as with our direct editing of unsigned chars in the code above, we risk "rolling over" the data, wrapping around zero like a car's odometer.
 Without the ability to carry, only the least significant bits are retained.
 In the land of unsigned chars, adding 10 to 251 gives...
 6!

 The perils of integer overflow are readily apparent in the illustration below.
 I have used the code above to lighten a source image of Abraham Lincoln, by adding a constant to all of its pixel values.
 Without any preventative measures in place, many of the light-colored pixels have "wrapped around" and become dark.